Christmas Cookies for Santa

 - Electric Green

-The icing was placed in disposable piping bags fitted with a #2 PME decorating tip.
-If you don’t have PME decorating tips, any #2 tip will work for this project.
+The icing was placed in disposable piping bags fitted with a #2 PME decorating tip or you can use any #2 decorating tip for this project.

 Begin by drawing the face on Santa with a food safe marker.
 I like to use light colors because the darker markers can bleed through the icing.